 Between local, state, and S&P 500 pensions, there is a cumulative shortfall of $2.3 trillion.
-This does not include the tens of thousands of companies not in the S&P 500 and/or that are private.
+This does not include the tens of thousands of companies not in the S&P 500 and that are private.
 The pension shortfall is logically MORE THAN $2.3 TRILLION, but I don’t know by how much.

-The first table in this post shows that in 2016 and 2017, the SSA decreased it’s expectations for the number of “other-than-legal” immigration.
+The first table in this post shows that in 2016 and 2017, the SSA decreased its expectations for the number of “other-than-legal” immigration.
 Interesting.
 It also shows that there is a substantial spread between the most optimistic Tier I and pessimistic Tier III assumptions.
 That spread sits at 662 thousand people per year now.

 Let’s see what the Trustees Report has to say about immigration.

-Basically, nobody really has a great idea where net immigration will be in the next 75 years.
+Nobody has a great idea where net immigration will be in the next 75 years.
 Immigration is a big question mark.

 It is important to note here that immigration has kept the population growing in the United States.
-Without immigration, the population would decline (we need a 2.0 TFR net of immigrants to maintain), which further aggravates the issues caused by the Boomer generation.
+Without immigration, the community would decline (we need a 2.0 TFR net of immigrants to maintain), which further aggravates the issues caused by the Boomer generation.
 Moreover, immigrants tend to have more kids than the “native” population.
 A decrease in immigrants will likely decrease fertility rates overall in this country.

 OASDI Assumptions: Rosy At Best

 I have shown here what the OASDI assumptions are.
 The fertility rate assumptions are overly optimistic in my opinion, mortality assumptions have been off for decades, and immigration is a giant question mark.
-Let’s say that fertility is inaccurate, mortality is now accurate, and immigration is likely to be inaccurate.
+Let’s say that fertility is inaccurate, mortality is now accurate, and immigration is likely to be incorrect.

 The SSA’s assumptions are too bullish in light of these issues!
 It is wildly irresponsible to use such friendly numbers in projecting the actuarial status of Social Security funds.

 I’m working on a model of the OASDI Trusts’ balance sheets currently.
 If I find anything interesting there, I’ll post an update.
-However, it’s important to me that people are aware of the issues with social security so I am publishing this post now.
+However, it’s important to me that people are aware of the issues with social security, so I am publishing this post now.